MicrosoftDocs/azure-devops-docs/docs/boards/queries/using-queries.md

 > ![Group multiple query clauses](_img/using-queries/multiple-clauses.png)

-If your query results do not return your expected set of work items, follow these steps:
+If your query results don't return expected results, follow these steps:

 - Make sure that each clause is defined as you intended.
 - Verify And/Or assignments to each clause.
 If your results contain more work items than expected, often an Or clause is present instead of an And clause.